 Create new worlds and make your ideas come to life!
 This two-day virtual workshop will introduce participants to the basics of movie making with a series of stop-motion animation projects.
 Mentors from Out In Schools will support youth as they explore queer themes and their expression through the medium of animated film, and professional filmmakers from The Cinematheque will advise students on the technical aspects of their projects.
 Participants will create, find, sculpt, paint, and draw objects that will appear to move on their own through techniques such as claymation and pixilation.

-Participants who complete and submit their projects will receive a Creative OUTlets gift bag, and will enter a draw to win soon-to-be-announced prizes.
+Participants who complete and submit their projects will receive a Creative OUTlets gift bag, and will enter a draw to win professional filmmaking supplies and equipment.
+Prizes including a new Google Pixel 4a smartphone, a Manfrotto fluidhead tripod, JBL headphones, and more!
 All projects will also be eligible for screening at the Vancouver Queer Film Festival in August 2021.

 Registration is open until May 17 at 12:00 pm.